 E(X) = , Var(X) =

-Although the Cauchy looks similar to a normal distribution, the Cauchy distribution is heavy-tailed, with neither the mean nor the variance being defined.
+Although the cdf of the Cauchy looks similar to that of a normal distribution, the Cauchy distribution is heavy-tailed, with neither the mean nor the variance being defined.
 Because of this, the mean-variance box under the graph is not shown.

 The illustration above shows a red line passing through the point (θ, σ), where the angle of the line is uniformly random.
 The light blue circle shows the location X of the x-axis intercept of this line, which has a Cauchy(θ, σ) distribution.